Key Decision Criteria for Your B2B Online Shop Based on Shopware

 Upload of order lists (CSV, Excel)

-Shopware Check: Basic functions like quick ordering are included in B2B extensions.
-However, more complex requirements, such as importing order lists from ERP systems, often require custom development.
+Shopware Check: Basic functions like quick order are included in B2B extensions.
+However, complex requirements such as the import of order lists from ERP systems often require custom development.

 Many B2B transactions start with a quote: